RockefellerArchiveCenter/processing-manual/README.md

 # The Rockefeller Archive Center Processing Manual

-The Rockefeller Archive Center Processing Manual is a step-by-step guide for processing archival collections at the RAC.
+The Rockefeller Archive Center Processing Manual provides detailed documentation on the archival processing methods used at the RAC.
 It was written by the RAC Processing Team.

+## Accessing the Manual
-The `master` branch of this repository contains the sections of the Processing Manual structured using Markdown.
-See the `gh-pages` branch for an [MkDocs](http://www.mkdocs.org/) hosted site at https://rockefellerarchivecenter.github.io/processing_manual/.
+The `master` branch of this repository contains the full Processing Manual divided into three sections based on content and is structured using Markdown:

+* [About](about.md) - the mission of the Processing Team and information about RAC processing methods.
+* [Planning](planning.md) - instructions on how to get started on a new processing project.
+* [Processing](processing.md) - provides step-by-step instructions for processing archival collections at the RAC.

+The `gh-pages` branch contains a site built using [MkDocs](http://www.mkdocs.org/).
+The site presents the Processing Manual in a searchable web interface, and can be accessed at https://rockefellerarchivecenter.github.io/processing_manual/.